Benefiting JFK Brain Tumor Center

 This year we are raising funds to benefit the Brain Tumor Center in Edison NJ -- a comprehensive program for the diagnosis and management of brain and spinal cord tumors situated at a single site in New Jersey.
 The JFK Brain Tumor Center focuses not only on survival but also on the quality of the patient’s life during and after treatment.
 In addition, the program incorporates other disciplines, such as hematology/oncology, neuroophthalmologic otoneurology, physical rehabilitation medicine, adult and pediatric critical care specialists and support services.

 To date, Flo's Chili Cook-off events have raised over $20,000 to benefit the Brain Tumor Center’s programs and services for patients and families in New Jersey, and $8000 for the American Brain Tumor Association.
 Money raised last year helped New Jersey brain tumor patients pay for MRI's, insurance co-pays and transportation for chemotherapy treatment.
 This year is our last event, we hope to go out with a BANG!
 Our goal is to raise $10,000 to benefit the Brain Tumor Center’s programs and services for patients and families.
-The day-long event includes live entertainment, facepainting, arts and crafts, Chinese auction and some of the best chili you will ever find in New Jersey!
+The day-long event includes live entertainment, face painting and body art, Chinese auction, horseshoe throwing contest and some of the best chili you will ever find in New Jersey!
 Doors open at 11am, live music and chili sampling begins at noon.
 The excitement and fun will continue throughout the day until 5pm.
 Be sure to attend the Chili Awards Ceremony at 4:30pm.